Easterly: Secure-by-Design Aims to Drive Down Vulnerabilities

-The Cybersecurity and Infrastructure Security Agency (CISA) published its secure-by-design and -default principles today, which CISA Director Jen Easterly said is all about driving down cyber vulnerabilities to near zero.
+The Cybersecurity and Infrastructure Security Agency (CISA) published its secure-by-design and -default guidance today, which CISA Director Jen Easterly said is all about driving down cyber vulnerabilities to near zero.

 Easterly joined the Axonius Federal Forum 2023: Adapt event in Washington, D.C. today, where she explained how the new principles aim to keep Americans safe in today’s technology ecosystem by putting the responsibility on the technology manufacturer instead of the user.